Skip to main content

 You can specify ranges from the client of the requestReply server by postfixing the request parameter names with _FROM and _TO.

 The example below shows a client building a GenesisSet request based upon the requestReplies defined from the previous example.
 This example stipulates a price range between 1,000 and 10,000.
-Leaving out FROM will define a top-end range, leaving out TO will define a bottom-end range.
+Both ends need to be provided.

 // client building request